masogit/amb-doc/docs/start/installation.md

 - AM Browser Service that provides user interface.
 - AM REST Service that provides AM fundamental data service.

+> Please make sure you always use the REST Service shipped with AM Browser to get the best compatibility.

 ### Deployment

 It is recommended that AM Browser connects to a **Standby RDBMS**.